 Have a question, comment, or concern you would like to share with us?
-Drop us a line at the email address provided below.
-If e-mail isn't your thing, then hit us up on one of our social media accounts linked above.
+Drop us a line in the contact form provided below.
+If e-mail is not your thing, then hit us up on one of our social media accounts linked above.
 If you have a question or comment specifically for our podcast, be sure to note that in your message!

 Namco-Bandai and FUNimation are showing off the upcoming Ultimate Tenkaichi (PS3/360) down at Comic-Con in San Diego this weekend, and have a few new tidbits to pass along.
 Most of this has already been divulged via prior interviews, but it is nice to see things like the character creation mode and nods to Dragon Ball GT listed in the general press materials this time around:

 Complete Character Creation & Customization – Appearance and attributes can be customized such as model body, face, hair, attire, fighting style and more!
 Additionally fighting style and special moves can be selected.

 Enhanced Battle Mechanics – “Impact Break” system allows large scale environment destruction.
 Improved mechanics allow for faster long-to-short range fights.
 There is also an added health recovery system and a vast collection of more cinematic camera angles.